 The last thing I’d want for you is to buy the cheap stuff and end up with diarrhea in the middle of your squat workout, or when you’re in the window seat on an airplane.

 I’ll cover why it’s so important, why we don’t get enough, how to choose the right magnesium supplement, and what I use myself.
+You’ll understand why magnesium is part of my Foundational Five, the five foundational supplements for (almost) every nutrition program.

 Why Is Magnesium So Important?